kerimoyle/libcellml-tutorials/tutorials/tutorial6/tutorial6_cpp.rst

 - The generated file for the Python profile (an example for changing profiles only); and
 - the generated files for the C profile, the header and source files.

-These last three files can be used in conjuction with a simple solver to model the behaviour of the potassium channel.
+These last three files can be used in conjunction with a simple solver to model the behaviour of the potassium channel.
 Because this tutorial is in C++ we give instructions for the C++ solver.
 For the Python solver please see :ref:`the Python Tutorial 6 instructions<tutorial6_py>` or :ref:`the general solver instructions<solver>`.